 When I booked a spontaneous solo trip down to Tulum a few weeks ago the main questions that I got were, “Isn’t Tulum expensive?,” “How much did you spend?,” or even the more upfront statement of, “You must have spent a shit ton of money!”.
 Well let me just say it now, my trip to Tulum was NOT expensive by the average vacation standard.
 Keep reading to find out how to explore Tulum on a budget!

-The great thing about Tulum is that it is not so expensive to get to!
+The great thing about Tulum is that it is not super expensive to get to!
 Doing a quick search I was able to find flights less than one month away from New York, Los Angeles, and Miami in the $200 range and flights from Washington D.C. and San Francisco in the $300 range.
 Please note that these flights are fly and return on weekdays, weekend flights will usually be more expensive due to a higher demand.

 Once you arrive at Cancun International Airport you will need to make the journey to Tulum.
 Luckily, it’s super easy to get to Tulum from Cancun Airport.
-As I was traveling solo I chose to travel by bus.
-A ticket to Tulum (with a quick connection in Playa del Carmen) costs just $10 and takes around 2 hours.
+As I was traveling in Tulum on a budget I chose to travel by ADO bus.
+A ticket to Tulum costs just $10 USD and takes approximately 2 hours.
 A private van or taxi service will be more expensive, however perhaps more convenient for those traveling in a group.